tauh33dkhan/Learn-To-Build-Java-Spring-Application/README.md

 </html>
 ```

-STEP 3: Handle registration post request using @PostMapping annonation and store the user details in memory for demo.
+STEP 3: Handle registration post request using @PostMapping annonation and store the username in session for demo.

 ```java
 package com.learn.helloworld;